gaozhihan/gaozhihan.github.io/content/authors/admin/_index.md

 education:
   courses:
     - course: PhD in Computer Science and Engineering
-      institution: The Hong Kong University of Science and Technology
+      institution: The Hong Kong University of Science and Technology (HKUST)
       year: 2016 - 2024
     - course: BSc in Physics
-      institution: Peking University
+      institution: Peking University (PKU)
       year: 2012 - 2016

 # Skills